FAQ for Students

 Completing the project, regardless of the outcome, is never a “fail!”
 So long as you complete your project and achieve your professional development goals, you will remain a DSP scholar.

-Most DSP scholars follow the following steps when preparing to apply to DSP:
+Most DSP scholars follow these steps to get going:

-2. Discuss DSP with your mentor and agree upon a project (see the FAQ for more).
+2. Discuss DSP with your mentor and agree on a project and a professional development activity.